inform-us/requirements_specifications/rules/targets.md

 5. For each unit this is displayed as a fraction (numerator / denominator); except on T03 where the unit is divided into 15-bed Northside (beds 1-16 (no bed 13)) & 20-bed Southside (beds 17-36), displaying a proportion for each side

 **[B] Floorplan labelling
-1. The floorplan displays current state and is updated as new data is available (outcome is binary and there is no option for 'missing data')
+1. The floorplan displays live data (current state) on a bed by bed basis and is updated as new data is available (outcome is binary and there is no option for 'missing data')
 2. If 'all targets set'; design = green filled bed
 3. If 'all targets not set'; design = red filled bed
-4. If bed is empty; design = white filled bed
+4. If bed is empty; design = white filled bed with dark grey outline

 **There is no individual chart for the 'all targets set' metric**